Blue-Penguin/Blue-Penguin-Logo/README.md

-Blue-Penguin-Logo
+Blue Penguin Logo
 =================

 The Blue Penguin logo!
 It was originally Green Penguin but Green looked like poison.
 Plus, Green was already used with Green Dragon.
+Source is included.